Urbangarde: History

-Urbangarde's new album "Utsukushii Kuni" came out in June 2014.
-The title "Utsukushii Kuni" (Beautiful Country) is actually a play on words.
-Shinzo Abe, the Japanese prime minister, used the phrase as a title of his book and in a political speech during his first term.
-Urbangarde intentionally used the wrong Chinese character 鬱 (utsu=depression) instead of 美しい(utsukushii=beautiful).
+Urbangarde's new album Utsukushii Kuni came out in June 2014.
+The title "Utsukushii Kuni" (Beautiful Country) is a play on words, as the band intentionally used the incorrect Chinese character 鬱 (utsu=depression) instead of 美しい(utsukushii=beautiful) for the album's name.
 The album features artwork by Makoto Aida, a contemporary Japanese painter renowned for his provocative works of manga, painting, video, photography and sculpture.